Becoming Nature Groupie: What's the Effect?

 The Nature Conservancy's Northern New Hampshire Land Steward, Michael Crawford, posted a training opportunity for volunteers interested in wildland firefighting.
 29 volunteers signed up for the introductory course, helping to prepare new firefighters for controlled burns and local and national fire response.
 Michael shared, “Thank you so much for advertising our training.
 I have no doubt the reason we received the outstanding response is because of Nature Groupie.”

 We’ll be visiting events where outdoor enthusiasts gather in the coming year to share the Nature Groupie message and materials with new audiences, giving us a chance to recruit new volunteers and create excitement about outdoor volunteering.
 If the 2018 UNH Career Fair is any indication, Nature Groupie will help welcome new people.
-One student, after spotting the Nature Groupie stickers, shared with us, “I love the outdoors!
+One student, after spotting the Nature Groupie gear worn by staff, shared with us, “I love the outdoors!
 I go hiking in the White Mountains all the time.
-Can I take a sticker?”
+Can I buy a patch?”